strawdynamics/drift/.github/pull_request_template.md

 **Add yourself!**

-When adding your information to the `contributors` array in package.json, please use the following format (provide your name at minimum, the other fields are optional):
+When adding your information to the `contributors` array in package.json, please use the following format (provide your name or username at minimum, the other fields are optional):

 ```
-full name <email@address.com> (https://website.com)
+full name or username <email@address.com> (https://website.com)
 ```

 **Example**